Instruction Anchor: Dissecting the Mechanistic Dynamics of Modality Arbitration: Mechanistic Dissection of Modality Arbitration

 \section{Mechanistic Dissection of Modality Arbitration}

-In the previous section, we have identified the structural role of instruction anchors, and modality arbitration is finalized within instruction representations.
-But how these anchors arbitrate the competition between heterogeneous modal cues to finalize the decision.
-We next show that (a) Shallow attention layers act as a latent buffer for undifferentiated information transfer, while deep attention layers serve as the definitive dynamic arbiters that resolve modal arbitration (\S \ref{sec:tripartite}). (b) MLP sublayers facilitate semantic decoding by mapping raw features into the conceptual space, yet simultaneously exert semantic inertia—an adversarial force that deep attention must overcome to execute the instruction intent (\S \ref{sec:tripartite}). (c) The arbitration is governed by a sparse set of specialized functional heads.
-We validate their causal necessity and sufficiency through targeted intervention and amplification experiments (\S \ref{sec:attention_header_contri}).
+We have identified the structural role of instruction tokens in mediating modality arbitration (\S \ref{sec:instruction_anchors}).
+In this section, we investigate how instruction tokens orchestrate the arbitration process.
+Our analysis reveals that shallow attention layers act as a latent buffer for undifferentiated information transfer, whereas deep attention layers serve as the primary arbiters that resolve modality selection.
+At a finer granularity, we find the arbitration process is largely driven by a sparse subset of specialized attention heads (\S \ref{sec:tripartite}).
+Finally, the attention intervention experiments confirm that the identified attention heads are functionally specialized and can effectively modulate modality following (\S \ref{sec:attention_head_verification}).